anttiluode/EEGTools/README.md

 # EEG Visualization Fun Zone 🧠✨

+EDIT: Added the cuda3 that has G button which shows the grid that creates the visualization.
+So either Delaunay triangular lattice or voronoi cells.

 EDIT: Added back Cuda3.py it shows weird things when the a+b fields and deltak - lambada are on.
 EDIT: The weird things..
 At low frequencies is Delaunay triangular lattice.